kokoko3k/koko-aio-slang/docs-ng.md

     Simulates external light reflected by the monitor glass.<br>

 **Aspect (active with ambient light or background image only):**<br>
-    If you set retroarch aspect ratio option to full, you have to provide<br>
+    With RetroArch <= 1.19.1, if you set retroarch aspect ratio option to full,<br>
-    the core aspect ratio to the shader manually via the following parameters.<br>
+    you have to provide the core aspect ratio to the shader manually.<br>
     NOTE: The following parameters are ignored when not using ambient lights or background/foreground images.
     In those cases, use options under "Override content geometry" section.